Tortoiseshell cat: Folklore

 In the folklore of several cultures, cats with tortoiseshell coloration are believed to bring good luck.
 In Ireland, tortoiseshell cats are considered to bring good luck to their owners.
 In the United States, tortoiseshells are sometimes referred to as money cats.
 In Japan, tortoiseshell cats are considered to bring good luck against shipwrecks.
 There are some additional interpretations of the luck of tortoiseshell cats, such as the one in England that describes an announcement of misfortune when a strange tortoiseshell cat enters a house.
 In England, if a woman dreams of a tortoiseshell cat, it can be interpreted as a warning that she should take care of her so-called friends.

 Behavior

-One study found that tortoiseshell owners frequently believe their cats have increased attitude ("tortitude"), affectionately described as “the divas of the cat world” because they typically like things done their way and have a quick temper when crossed.
+Some studies have found that people believe tortoiseshell cats are more likely to be aggressive and have owners report stronger prey interest - the slang term "tortitude" was coined in reference to this perceived behavior.
 There is, however, little existing scientific evidence on the matter.
 One study found that there was not a relationship between coat color and tameness.
-However, a 2015 study from the University of California, Davis School of Veterinary Medicine surveying more than 1,200 cat guardians established links between a tortoiseshell coat pattern and a cat's inclination towards hissing, biting, chasing, and slapping/scratching their human companions, while a 2016 study showed an association with increased aggression and prey interest.
-According to celebrity cat expert Jackson Galaxy, tortoiseshell cats tend to have much more distinct personalities and are more sensitive to environmental stimuli.
-Based on the varying study results, assumptions cannot be made between cat coat color and personality.
-However, with some animals, such as domestic horses, silver foxes, deer mice, and rats, there are associations between personality and coat color and more research is needed to see if there is such an association in cats.
+Based on various study results, assumptions cannot be made between cat coat color and personality.